-This guide provides Environmental Impact Analysis Process (EIAP) guidance in assessing the air quality impact associated with United States Air Force (USAF) proposed actions (activities that USAF or an instrumentality of the USAF engages in or supports in any way; e.g., construction project, permits applications, land management, etc.) and comprehensive instructions for performing a Level I, Exempt Action Screening, and Level II, Air Quality Quantitative Assessment, (see Chapters 4 and 5 for step-by-step procedures).
-The procedures in this guide are consistent with all current Federal air quality laws and regulations affecting the Air Force mission including the National Environmental Policy Act (NEPA); Council on Environmental Quality (CEQ) regulations; Clean Air Act, (CAA) as amended; and other related statutes, regulations, directives and orders.
+This Guide provides Environmental Impact Analysis Process (EIAP) guidance in assessing the air quality impact associated with United States Air Force (USAF) proposed actions (activities that USAF or an instrumentality of the USAF engages in or supports in any way; e.g., construction project, permits applications, land management, etc.).
+Comprehensive instructions for performing a Level I, Exempt Action Screening, and Level II, Quantitative Assessment are included (see Chapters 5 and 6 for step-by-step procedures).
+The procedures in this Guide are consistent with current Federal air quality laws and regulations affecting the USAF mission including the National Environmental Policy Act (NEPA); Council on Environmental Quality (CEQ) regulations; Clean Air Act, (CAA) as amended; and other related statutes, regulations, directives and orders.

-The Environmental Impact Analysis Process (EIAP, 32 CFR 989) is the Air Force's implementation tool for NEPA.
-EIAP provides the Air Force with a framework on how to comply with NEPA and CEQ's Regulations for Implementing the Procedural Provisions of NEPA (40 CFR Parts 1500-1508, referred to as the CEQ Regulations).
-Additionally, for air quality (according to 32 CFR 989.30), all EIAP documents must address the CAA Conformity Rules (CRs) requirements.
+The Environmental Impact Analysis Process (EIAP, 32 CFR 989) is the USAF's implementation tool for NEPA.
+EIAP provides the USAF with a framework on how to comply with NEPA and CEQ's Regulations for Implementing the Procedural Provisions of NEPA (40 CFR Parts 1500-1508, referred to as the CEQ Regulations).
+Additionally, for air quality (according to 32 CFR 989.30), all EIAP documents must address the CAA General Conformity Rules requirements.

-This guide only addresses USAF actions at air bases within the U.S., its territories, and possessions.
-Although this guide does not cover actions abroad, many of the calculation methodologies and resources are still applicable.
+This Guide only addresses USAF actions within the United States (U.S.), its territories, and possessions under the jurisdiction of the CEQ and the U.S. Environmental Protection Agency (EPA).
+Although this Guide does not cover actions abroad (i.e., outside CEQ and EPA jurisdiction), many of the calculation methodologies and resources are still applicable.
 In addition, many of the references identified address actions abroad and can be consulted for further information.

-1.1 Regulatory Context
+1.1 Air Quality EIAP Objective